thomaswilburn/conspiracy/readme.rst

 * ``namespace`` - defaults to an empty string, meaning that you can ignore it unless you set the corresponding option when creating your Conspiracy.
 * ``directiveName`` - the actual operation to perform.
 These are listed below.
 * ``args`` - an optional, dot-separated list of flags that can change how the directive works.
 For example, ``:if.not`` or ``:on.click.once``.
-* ``text`` - usually a key path to tell the directive where in the data it should look for updates, but can also be a more complex configuration string.
+* ``text`` - usually a keypath to tell the directive where in the data it should look for updates, but can also be a more complex configuration string.

 When a directive talks about a "keypath," it refers to a dot-separated list of properties used to look up a property on the data object passed to ``Conspiracy.update()``.
 For example, given the object: